by Kym Byrnes

 Younger Residential Camp June 22-25, ages 8-11 as of Jan.
 1. Older Residential Camp July 13-17, ages 10-16 as of Jan.
 1. Campers will join the youth-focused 4-H camp family at Hashawha Environmental Center, which features canoeing, archery, outdoor games, crafts, youth-led educational lessons, songs, campfires and other events and activities.
 Scholarship assistance available.

 CARROLL COUNTY DANCE CENTER

 Aug.
-6-10.
+3-7.
 Ages 6 and up.
-Campers will study a variety of dance forms, including ballet, drama, tap, jazz and modern.
-They will also learn to design costumes and scenery for an end-of-season performance.
+Campers will study a variety of dance forms including ballet, jazz, tap, and modern.
+They will also design costumes and scenery for a performance at the end of the week.

 CARROLL COUNTY DEPARTMENT OF RECREATION & PARKS